spolat/react-native-fbsdk-example/README.md

 ### Before you can run the project, follow the [Getting Started Guide](https://developers.facebook.com/docs/android/getting-started/)

 #### 3 Android project
-Assuming you have [Android Studio](http://developer.android.com/sdk/index.html) installed, open the project with Android Studio.

 **If your react-native version is below 0.29.0**